 After the pre-screening, surviving observations are passed into the main IFS screening process.
 Here, data contaminated by significant cloud or rain signals must be removed before being supplied to the 4D-Var minimization in the clear-sky assimilation scheme.
-Microwave radiances from the SSM/I(S), TMI are checked in routine RAD1CEMIS and a flag set if significant contamination is identified.
-The detection is based on a cloud liquid water regression algorithm .
+Microwave imager radiances from the SSM/I(S), TMI and similar are assimilated in all-sky conditions, so no cloud or rain rejection is done.
 For other microwave radiances (AMSU-A/B) rain contamination is detected by scene classification based on observed window channel values inside AMSU_SFC.
 For infrared radiances the test for clouds is done in routine CLOUD_DETECT for AIRS/IASI and routine HIRS_CLD for HIRS.
 The former is based on the algorithm described in McNally and Watts (2003).
 The latter is described in Kelly (2007).
 In both cases the aim is to identify which infrared channels can be used in a particular scene and which must be rejected.
 For both the microwave and infrared data, if cloud or rain is detected and the rejection flag is set - these observations will not influence any aspects of the analysis including bias parameter evolution in the VARBC.